-This sub-unit has twelve employees (Glatthaar, Hartsell, Casper-Shipp, Gouwens, Lindstrand, Marcum, J. Miller, Postula, Robinson, Vegh-Gaynor, Weatherspoon, and a vacant position) who are responsible for a wide range of activities.
-One of our challenges is for people to understand that although patrons may not be physically present in line to obtain materials there are electronic interactions through email and telephone.
+This sub-unit currently has thirteen employees (Hartsell, Becker, Bial, Blankenship, Gouwens, Hayden, Lindstrand, Marcum, J. Miller, L. Miller, Postula, Robinson, and Weatherspoon) who are responsible for a wide range of activities.
+One of our challenges is for people to understand that although patrons may not be physically present in line to obtain materials there are constant electronic interactions through email and telephone.
 Additionally there are daily reports to correct errors and problems that have occurred within the larger university library and the CARLI setting.
 These reports include, but are not limited to billing feed errors, recalled material errors, and items that are missing or not-on-shelf.
 It is essential for the smooth operation of the unit to address these reports daily and to resolve problems as they occur.
 This workflow is necessary for the stewardship of approximately five million items in our collection which are housed in the main bookstacks.
 Additionally, these staff rotate shifts at the front circulation desk as well as the telephone center to assist patrons, departmental library staff, and library staff at other CARLI institutions with their access needs.
 This unit also handles all call-slip requests for materials in the main bookstacks and it is not uncommon to have several hundred requests per day that must be located, retrieved, and processed so that they can be made available to our patrons.

-Library billing was recently rolled into this sub-unit at the end of the fiscal year and has two employees (L. Miller and Trinkle).
+Library billing was recently rolled into this sub-unit at the end of the fiscal year and the two employees (L. Miller and Trinkle) are supported by a larger number of staff who assist with the billing processes.
 This area serves as the Library's collection agency for fines and fees and works with patrons who need to resolve charges on their library account.
 Staff in this area are highly skilled at working with our most disgruntled and upset patrons on a daily basis.
 The billing operations of the library are complicated as both Voyager and Banner along with other databases must be checked and triangulated to determine which charges are valid and which are not.